Extractables and Leachables.

 • Typical samples: vial stoppers, tubing, radiopharmaceutical cassettes, finished pharmaceutical products

-• Areas of application: pharmaceutical packaging, process contact materials, container closure systems, single-use systems
+• Areas of application: pharmaceutical products, process contact materials, container closure systems, single-use systems

 • Speed: Fast measurements; time-consuming evaluation (e.g., up to 4 hours per sample in LC-HRMS)